scholtde/scholtde/README.md

-- 👋 Hi, I’m @scholtde
+- 👋 Hi, I’m @scholtde, weird I know but it has been my username since I worked my first job.
-- 👀 I’m interested in all things related to AI, IoT and robotics.
+- I’ have a passion for all things related to AI, IoT and robotics, but I also hope take on things related to crypto and web3 world soon.
-- 🌱 Currently learning computer vision, DNN, django, LoRa, bluetooth and many more..
+- I'm the author and creator of edgE:Tower.
+E:T allows me to express my innovative ideas and I get to puzzle things together in which I have an interest.

 - 📫 Reach me on dewald@rc.technology